ooguz/latex-tuzuk/README.md

 # The tuzuk Package

-The `tuzuk` class provides a standardized format for writing bylaws and regulations in Turkish.
+The `tuzuk` class provides a standardized format for writing bylaws and regulations in Turkish-governmental style.
 It includes features for creating numbered articles, subsections, and signature areas commonly found in legal documents.

 ## Features